Virgin Galactic completes final test flight before launching paying customers to space

-ALBUQUERQUE, N.M (AP) — Virgin Galactic completed what’s expected to be its final test flight Thursday before taking paying customers on brief trips to space, marking what the space tourism company described as a “fantastic achievement.”
+ALBUQUERQUE, N.M (AP) — Virgin Galactic completed what’s expected to be its final test flight Thursday before taking paying customers on brief trips to space.

 Six of the company’s employees, including two pilots, landed at Spaceport America in southern New Mexico after the short up-and-down flight that included a few minutes of weightlessness.
-It took about an hour for the mother ship to carry the spaceplane to an altitude of 44,500 feet (13,563 meters), where it was released and fired its rocket motor to make the final push.
+It took about an hour for the mother ship to carry the spaceplane to an altitude of 44,500 feet, where it was released and fired its rocket motor to make the final push.

 “Successful boost, WE HAVE REACHED SPACE!”
 Virgin Galactic tweeted.

-It reached an altitude of 54.2 miles (87 kilometers) before gliding back down to the runway, according to the company.
+It reached an altitude of 54.2 miles before gliding back down to the runway, according to the company.

-Jamila Gilbert, who grew up in southern New Mexico and leads the company’s internal communications, was among those on board who were evaluating what it will be like for paying customers.

-“It is hard to put into words what this experience was like, but I’m sure I’ll spend the rest of my life trying,” Gilbert said in a statement released after the flight. “… As one of the very few nontechnical people to fly to space, my role in this mission marks a sea change in who can go to space, and is a promising sign of the opportunities Virgin Galactic and the commercial space sector are ushering in.”

 The flight came nearly two years after founder Richard Branson beat fellow billionaire and Amazon founder Jeff Bezos and rocket company Blue Origin into space.
 Bezos ended up flying nine days later from West Texas and Blue Origin has since launched several passenger trips.
 Federal aviation authorities banned Virgin Galactic launches after Branson’s flight to investigate a mishap.